Visa Information

 Processing Time

 You can track the status of your application using your track & trace code.
-If you have any questions about the status of your application, please contact the Visa Application Centre.
+If you have any questions about the status of your application after the 30 calendar days have passed, contact the Visa Application Centre

 -